Properly Testing Button Clicks in React Testing Library

 })

-Once you have the rendered component, you will need to grab the button using screen.getByTestId. you can also use other methods such as getByRole or getByText, but preferably, you want to use getByTestId to avoid breaking your test cases by changing the copy.
+Once you have the rendered component, you will need to grab the button using screen.getByTestId.
+You can also use other methods such as getByRole or getByText, but preferably, you want to use getByTestId to avoid breaking your test cases by changing the copy.

 Then you can call fireEvent.click and pass the queried button to simulate a click event.
 Notice that you can fire the same event multiple times.
 In the above example, we try to verify if the accordion can be opened and closed with two different click events.